AElkhami/Nutrition-Analysis/README.md

 ## Note

-For security reasons the BASE_URL, APP_ID and APP_KEY are on local.properties file which is execluded from git.
+For security reasons the BASE_URL, APP_ID and APP_KEY are on local.properties file which is execluded from gitl, please include the BASE_URL by yourself and use your own APP_ID and APP_KEY.

 ## Description